dergigi/dergigi.github.io/collections/_posts/2026-07-30-unfiltered.markdown

 The hyper-optimized algo feeds we find ourselves in are pretending to show us what is relevant, but they are not optimized for us, they are optimized *against* us.
-Our nervous system is the training data, our ego and our vices the knobs to tweak and levers to pull.
+Our nervous system is the training data, our ego and our vices are the knobs to tweak and levers to pull.

 Even worse: "the algorithm" creates audience capture without much of an audience.
 It creates self-censorship and a chilling effect of ungodly